adambadura/type_name/README.md

 find_package(TypeName 1.0 REQUIRED)
 ```

-Then link to the library by doing following:
+Then link to the library by doing the following:
 ```cmake
 target_link_libraries(<your_target> AdamBadura::TypeName)
 ```

-Keep in mind that if you have used non-default installation directory while building and installing (the `CMAKE_INSTALL_PREFIX`), then CMake probably will not be able to locate the library by itself.
+Keep in mind that if you have used a non-default installation directory while building and installing (the `CMAKE_INSTALL_PREFIX`), then CMake probably will not be able to locate the library by itself.
 You will have to help by providing the `<path>/lib/cmake/type_name/` as either `TypeName_DIR` variable or by appending it to the `CMAKE_PREFIX_PATH` list.
 Both can be done for example using the `"-D<var>=<value>"` argument on a `cmake` call when configuring your project.

 ### Without CMake